PranjalDby/mcp-server/readme.md

 ## API Usage

 The server exposes RESTful APIs.
-By default, it runs on `http://localhost:3000`.
+By default, it runs on `http://localhost:8080`.

-### Example Endpoints

-- `GET /api/components` — List all components
-- `POST /api/components` — Add a new component
-- `PUT /api/components/:id` — Update a component
-- `DELETE /api/components/:id` — Remove a component

 Refer to the source code or API documentation for more details.